umbrellio/simple_mutex/README.md

 `SimpleMutex::Mutex` - Redis-based locks with ability to store custom data inside them.

-`SimpleMutex::Job` - class that generates locks for Sidekiq jobs using job's class name and params if needed.
+`SimpleMutex::SidekiqSupport::JobWrapper` - wrapper for Sidekiq jobs that generates locks using job's class name and arguments (optional)

+`SimpleMutex:SidekiqSupport::JobMixin` - mixin for jobs with DSL simplifying usage of `SimpleMutex::Job`

+`SimpleMutex::SidekiqSupport::JobCleaner` - cleaner for leftover locks created by SimpleMutex::Job
+if Sidekiq dies unexpectedly.

-`SimpleMutex::Batch` - wrapper for Sidekiq Pro batches that use SimpleMutex::Mutex to prevent running multiple batch instances.
+`SimpleMutex::SidekiqSupport::Batch` - wrapper for Sidekiq Pro batches that use SimpleMutex::Mutex to prevent running multiple batch instances.

-`SimpleMutex::JobCleaner` - cleaner for leftover locks created by SimpleMutex::Job if Sidekiq dies unexpectedly.
+`SimpleMutex:SidekiqSupport::BatchCleaner` - cleaner for leftover lock created by SimpleMutex::Batch

-`SimpleMutex::BatchCleaner` - cleaner for leftover lock created by SimpleMutex::Batch if Sidekiq dies unexpectedly.
+if Sidekiq dies unexpectedly.

 `SimpleMutex::Helper` - auxiliary class for debugging purposes.
 Allows to inspect existing locks.

-`SimpleMutex::JobMixin` - mixin for job classes with DSL simplifying usage of `SimpleMutex::Job`

 ## Configuration